dartrax/flarum-wp-avatar-privacy/README.md

 # flarum-wp-avatar-privacy

-Integrates cached avatars from the popular Avatar Privacy plugin for Wordpress into Flarum
+Integrates avatars cached by the popular Avatar Privacy plugin for Wordpress into Flarum

 # Overview